Do I need planning permission?

-To find out if you need planning permission, please fill in a request form and return it to the address on the form.
+To find out if you need planning permission, please complete the online form below.
 There is a £60 research fee for this service.

 Remember, these websites can only provide general advice and it’s your responsibility to comply with planning law, building regulations and other legal requirements.

 Some building works, such as erection of fences, is classed as "permitted development" and can be carried out without the need for formal planning permission from the council.
 In situations where such development may harm the character of an area, however, the council is able to make an "article 4 direction".
 The effect of this direction is to take away "permitted development" rights, meaning that planning permission will be required.

 Several plots of agricultural land within the district have been purchased, divided into small plots and offered for sale.
 To protect the character of the countryside many of these plots of land have been made subject to an article 4 direction preventing the erection of fences and so on.

 Article 4 directions can be viewed on My Wycombe by checking the box under "Planning constraints"